ryantd42/NY-Legislative-Git/2023/A2516A-2023/bill.md

-  For the purposes of this section dense breast tissue shall mean heter- ogeneously dense or extremely dense  tissue  as  defined  in  nationally recognized guidelines or systems for breast imaging reporting of mammog- raphy  screening,  including,  but  not  limited  to, the breast imaging reporting and data system of the American College of Radiology, and  any equivalent new terms, as such guidelines or systems are updated.
+  For the purposes of this section dense breast tissue shall mean heter- ogeneously dense or extremely dense  tissue  as  defined  in  nationally recognized guidelines or systems for breast imaging reporting of mammog-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05349-01-3
+  LBD05349-02-4
- A. 2516  2
+ A. 2516--A  2

+ raphy  screening,  including,  but  not  limited  to, the breast imaging reporting and data system of the American College of Radiology, and  any equivalent new terms, as such guidelines or systems are updated.
-  2. WHERE  A PROVIDER OF MAMMOGRAPHY SERVICES HAS PROVIDED NOTICE TO A PATIENT UNDER SUBDIVISION ONE OF  THIS  SECTION,  THE  NOTICE  SHALL  BE CONSIDERED A DETERMINATION OF MEDICAL NECESSITY FOR PURPOSES OF COVERAGE OF A BREAST ULTRASOUND AS RECOMMENDED BY THE PROVIDER.
+  2. WHERE  A PROVIDER OF MAMMOGRAPHY SERVICES HAS PROVIDED NOTICE TO A PATIENT UNDER SUBDIVISION ONE OF  THIS  SECTION,  THE  NOTICE  SHALL  BE CONSIDERED A DETERMINATION OF MEDICAL NECESSITY FOR PURPOSES OF COVERAGE OF A BREAST ULTRASOUND.
   § 2.
 This act shall take effect immediately.